2: mid-Holocene case#

 Note: If you have daily-average output from CESM, the calendar effect must still be considered when summarizing those data by months.
 In this case, you would average daily data using the appropriate (paleo) month starting and ending days, thereby explicitly incorporating the changing month lengths.

-Fortunately, post-processing tools exist to adjust CESM output and account for the paleo calendar effect.
+Fortunately, post-processing tools exist to adjust monthly CESM output and account for the paleo calendar effect.
 Your tasks are:

 Convert monthly surface temperature and solar insolation fields from the mid-Holocene CAM history files to a calendar-adjusted monthly format by aggregating pseudo-daily data on fixed-angular calendar appropriate for 6 ka.